 7. Manasquan Reservoir – Monmouth County, NJ

 Paddling around the Manasquan Reservoir offers the best of both worlds.
-To start, there’s plenty of cedar trees and marshland to take in.
+To start, there are plenty of cedar trees and marshland to take in.
 The views of which are accompanied by natural wildlife including bald eagles and great blue herons.
-As you make your way towards the ocean, you’ll be accompanied by marinas and beach homes.
+As you make your way toward the ocean, you’ll be accompanied by marinas and beach homes.

 The reservoir itself, which spans 770 acres, is home to 1,200 acres of woods, wetlands and many nature trails.
 It sees about one million visitors annually.
 Along with kayaking, it’s also a popular fishing and boating spot.

 Both fishing and kayaking enthusiasts should pay a visit to the Monksville Reservoir.
 This manmade lake is home to largemouth bass, smallmouth bass, rainbow trout and more species of fish.
 The area itself is open 24/7.
 Kayaks can be rented daily between 9:30 a.m. and 3 p.m. and there are two ramps on the north and south ends.
 The reservoir spans 505 acres and is about a three-mile journey.
 Goers will be surrounded by woods and trek through sunken forests in the water.
 There is also hiking available nearby at Long Pond Ironworks State Park.

 9. Navesink River – Monmouth County, NJ